 I need information about...

 Acetaminophen is effective for moderate pain and does not cause stomach upset.
 It doesn’t relieve swelling, though.
-You must talk with your healthcare provider before taking it if you have serious liver or kidney problems.
+You must talk with your healthcare provider before taking it if you have liver or kidney problems.

 Prescription NSAIDs are stronger than over-the-counter NSAIDs.
 They reduce pain and swelling.
 Use of NSAIDs may cause serious stomach problems and easy bruising.
 In rare cases they may lead to kidney or liver problems.
 These include nonselective NSAIDs, such as naproxen, diclofenac, and indomethacin.
 Also, selective NSAIDs, such as meloxicam and celecoxib.
 Selective NSAIDs are thought to have less of a risk of gastrointestinal side effects when compared to nonselective NSAIDs.

-Aspirin creams may reduce swelling and relieve pain.
+NSAID creams may reduce swelling and relieve pain.

-Copyright © 2013 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR